h4de5/home-assistant-toshiba_ac/README.md

 should list all found AC units under that account

+## more links and resources

+- Feature Request in the [home-assistant community](https://community.home-assistant.io/t/toshiba-home-ac-control/137698)
-my first draft of an [Toshiba AC API client in PHP](https://gist.github.com/h4de5/7f97db0f4efc265e48904d4a84dab4fb)
+- my first draft of an [Toshiba AC API client in PHP](https://gist.github.com/h4de5/7f97db0f4efc265e48904d4a84dab4fb)